oggcamp/oggcamp.github.io/index.md

 **After 5 years away, OggCamp is back in 2024!**

+Want to talk on our scheduled track? <a href="https://www.papercall.io/oggcamp24">**CfP**</a> is now open!

-CfP and tickets will be announced soon so please watch this space!
+Tickets will be announced soon so please watch this space!

 We're at <a href="https://www.pendulumhotel.co.uk/">**The Manchester Conference Centre**</a> in the Pendulum Hotel near Picadilly Station the weekend of **October 12th and 13th 2024**.